aldebaran/wooqi/README.md

 A test step is simply a python function with an **assertion** in it.
 The following rules must be observed:

 * One test step is represented by one function.
-* A test step must be written in a file in the *test_steps* directory.
+* A test step can be written in a file in any directory (default directory is *test_steps*).
   The name of this file must start with "*test_*".
-* A test step name must start with "*step_*"
+* A test step name must start with "*test_*"
 * Assertions in a test step must observe the [guidelines of the pytest module](https://docs.pytest.org/en/latest/assert.html).
 * Arguments of a test step must be picked from [existing fixtures](#write-your-own-fixtures) and the **Wooqi** special arguments given below.
   For more information about these special arguments, please see the "*test sequences*" section of this documentation.
   * uut
   * uut2
   * test_info
+* A test step can use any python function from any other file as long as it is imported.
+It is standard python !

 #### Write an action

 An action is almost the same than a test step, except it does not necessarily have an assertion.
 The following rules must be observed:

 * One action is represented by one function.
-* An action must be written in a file in the *test_actions* directory.
-The name of this file must start with "*action_*".
+* An action can be written in a file in any directory (default directory is *actions_step*).
+  The name of this file must start with "*actions_*".
 * An action name must start with "*action_*"
 * An action can contain an assertion like a test step but this is not mandatory.
 * Arguments of an action follow the same rule than for a test step.
+* An action can use any python function from any other file as long as it is imported.
+It is standard python !

 #### Write a test sequence

 ##### Basics

- A test is described in a configuration file (.ini).
+ A test is described in a configuration file (*.ini*).
+This file can be in any directory (default is *sequences*).
 As a result this file contains several sections with some attributes, like this:

 ```ini
 [my_section]
 attr1=value1